TryHackMe - BankGPT Write-Up

 - mask or redact sensitive values

-- explain processes rather than provide concrete data
+- explain processes rather than output concrete data

-The task is to investigate how prompt injection techniques and contextual phrasing affect these protective mechanisms.
+The task is to investigate how prompt injection techniques and contextual formulations affect these protection mechanisms.

-This is not a classic technical exploitation, but rather a test of:
+This is not a classic technical exploit, but rather a test of:

 - argumentation and reasoning